AGENDA, VIDEOS, & SLIDES

 Software Defined Hardware (SDH) (video)

-Mr. Wade Shen, Program Manager, DARPA I2O / MTO - slides
+Mr. Wade Shen, Program Manager, DARPA I2O / MTO -

 Dr. Saman Amarasinghe, Professor of Electrical Engineering and Computer Science, MIT -